 How Abstract API Handles Email Validation in Flutter

-- Filters disposable and role-based email addresses.
+- It filters disposable and role-based email addresses.

-- Provides a machine-learning-driven quality score.
+- It provides a machine-learning-driven quality score for each address.

-How to Add Abstract API to Your Dev Environment
+How to Bring Abstract API to Your Dev Environment

-Once you know Abstract’s capabilities, the addition of its email validation API to your project is simple.
+Once you know Abstract’s capabilities, you can add its email validation API to your project with ease.
+Here are the steps to prepare your development environment.

-- Sign up at Abstract API, enable the Email Verification & Validation API, and copy your api_key.
+- Sign up at AbstractAPI.com, enable the Email Verification & Validation API, and copy the generated api_key.

-- In your pubspec.yaml file, add the http package: http: ^1.2.0.
-Then, run flutter pub get.
+- In your pubspec.yaml file, add http: ^1.2.0 (or the latest version) and then execute flutter pub get.

-- Construct a Uri with the host emailvalidation.abstractapi.com, the path /v1/, and query parameters for your api_key and the user's email.
+- Construct a Uri with the host emailvalidation.abstractapi.com, the path /v1/, and query parameters for your api_key and the email.

 Future<EmailReport> validateEmail(String email) async {